jorgebastida/gordon/docs/_build/html/_sources/lambdas.txt

 =======================  ================================================================================================
 Variable                 Description
 =======================  ================================================================================================
-``build_destination``    Destination folder where you need to put the code of your lambda ``pip_path``             ``pip`` path.
+``target``    Destination folder where you need to put the code of your lambda ``pip_path``             ``pip`` path.
 You can customize this using the ``pip-path`` setting in your settings ``npm_path``             ``npm`` path.
 You can customize this using the ``npm-path`` setting in your settings ``gradle_path``          ``gradle`` path.
 You can customize this using the ``gradle-path`` setting in your settings